This post is updated since its original publication on November 8, 2018.

 Trans people often hide their gender identities from health providers out of fear of retaliation and harassment.
 Only 40 percent of trans people report being out to all their medical providers.
 It’s understandable that many would want to conceal this information: 28 percent of trans people report experiencing verbal harassment in a medical setting and 19 percent report having been refused medical care by providers because of their gender identity.
 Because of stigmatization and harassment, 28 percent of trans people report avoiding care altogether.

 Of those who do make it to the doctor and disclose their gender identity, half report having to teach their medical providers about transgender individuals’ health care needs and appropriate medical care.
 Lack of awareness on the part of medical providers — in part because of lack of training — has serious implications for care quality.
 Moreover, when people veil their identities in medical settings, their providers miss important information that should inform screening, diagnosis, and care.

 The Consequences of Erasing Transgender Rights

-Now that the protections of Section 1557 no longer apply to trans people, they may face greater discrimination, leading to more avoidance of care and, ultimately, more unmet medical and behavioral health needs.
+If the protections of Section 1557 no longer applied to trans people, they may have faced greater discrimination, leading to more avoidance of care and, ultimately, more unmet medical and behavioral health needs.